pierrep/lpmt/README.md

 The current build uses openFrameworks 0.10.1

+The original LPMT code can be found here: https://github.com/hvfrancesco/lpmt

 ## New Features:
 * Improved slideshow functionality (including fades between slides)
 * Added option to auto fit image to quads